 Dislipidemia and increased LDL cholesterol levels have negative effects on the cardiovascular system.

 Indications that you might be suffering from RED-S are highly individual but can include:

 Low body mass/low body fat, weight loss, lack of normal growth and development, menstrual dysfunction, recurrent injuries and illnesses, decreased performance, mood changes.

 There are various screening tools available for health professionals to assist in evaluating individuals at risk of, or with suspected RED-S such as the RED-S CAT.

-Early detection is important in the diagnosis of RED-S, and a high level of caution is warranted physique, weight class, lean body, and endurance sports.
+Early detection is important in the diagnosis of RED-S, and a high level of caution is warranted in physique, weight class, lean body, and endurance sports.